javafun/javafun.github.io/_posts/2019-04-24-how-to-enable-beta-features.md

 ### Scenario 2 - Beta feature

-`CSR UI (Customer Service UI)` feature is a beta feature at the point of time of writing.
+`CSR UI (Customer Service UI)` feature is a beta feature at the time of writing this post.

 By default, all beta features are hidden to prevent unintentional use.
 To work with Beta features, you need a role defined with the name `EPiBetaUsers`

-To enable this beta feature within your site, you first need to add the following to following to `ecf.app.config` file (**CMS solution, not CommerceManager**)
+To enable this beta feature within your site, you first need to add the following to `ecf.app.config` file (**CMS solution, not CommerceManager**)

 ```xml
   <Features>